Hebden Bridge Heptonstall |

 The Grade II-listed building dates back to 1600.
 Built as a warehouse, it was converted to a grammar school in 1771 and closed in 1889.
 The Yorkshire Penny Bank occupied it 1898 until 1954 and it became a museum in August 1972.

-The Museum’s opening exhibition explores the lives of the Cragg Vale Coiner’s, coming to your TV screens in BBC drama The Gallows Pole.
+The Museum’s current exhibition explores the lives of the Cragg Vale Coiner’s, coming to your TV screens in BBC drama The Gallows Pole.
 Scenes for The Gallows Pole were filmed inside the Museum, which was transformed into ‘Barb’s’ the Coiner’s watering hole.
+You can find out more about filming in Calderdale, and even build your very own personalised film trail, using the Film Calderdale Movie Map.

 The Museum’s display includes a replica c18th loom and a display of weaving tools and fabric samples showing the stages of cloth production used by home-based weavers who sought to make a livelihood, pre-Industrial age.